 Officials had hoped to obtain information about how Epstein was able to get away with the crimes he allegedly committed in broad daylight.
 Now, all of that seems to have come crashing to earth by the apparent suicide (or, should we say Arkancide) of Jeffrey Epstein.

 How is it possible for a man who had apparently attempted to commit suicide recently to have had the opportunity to do so in violation of common sense and explicit rules governing his custody?
 Will we get straight answers from those investigating the matter?
 One can only hope, but I’m not holding my breath.
-If somebody is powerful enough to manipulate the system to allow a suicidal man to be left alone is probably powerful enough and smart enough to cover h/er tracks.
+Anybody powerful enough to manipulate the system to allow a suicidal man to be left alone is probably powerful enough and smart enough to cover h/er tracks.